microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

      hit `SendChar`) would still just come through as the normal char.

 #### Cons:
-* Their encoding table is _mad_.
+* Their encoding table is _odd_.
 [Look at this](https://sw.kovidgoyal.net/kitty/key-encoding.html).
 What order is that in?
-Obviously the first column is sorted alphabetically, but the mapping of key->char is in a seemingly bonkers order.
+Obviously the first column is sorted alphabetically, but the mapping of key->char is in a certainly hard to decipher order.
 * I can't get it working locally, so hard to test 😐
 * They do declare the `fullkbd` terminfo capability to identify that they support this mode, but I'm not sure anyone else uses it.
   - I'm also not sure that any _client_ apps are reading this currently.
 * This isn't designed to be full `KEY_EVENT`s - where would we put the scancode (for apps that think that's important)?
   - We'd have to extend this protocol _anyways_

 ### `xterm` "Set key modifier options"
 Notably looking at